erland/erlandplugins/CustomScan/trunk/README.txt

                  - ASIN (unique amazon id for the album) The Amazon module can also optionally set the ratings in slimserver/TrackStat, this functionallity is disabled by default but you can enable it by setting the "writeamazonrating" property to 1 in the Custom Scan settings page in the web interface.
+                 The Amazon module requires you to register for a access key to use Amazon web services, you can do this by go to amazon.com and select the "Amazon Web Services" link currently available in the bottom left menu under "Amazon Services".
+You then enter the
+                 Access Key Id in the "amazonaccesskey" property in the Custom Scan settings page.
+For example "amazonaccesskey=0AAAAAAABBBBBBCCCC2"

 NOTE!!!
 The Amazon and LastFM modules are quite slow, the reason for this is that Amazon and LastFM restricts the number of calls per second towards